Charles Sew Hoy: Recent events

 In 2009, Liu Shueng Wong, a New Zealand-born Chinese researcher and writer, was working with Nigel Murphy and Kirsten Wong on what they named The Ventnor project, preparing a filmed documentary about the sinking of the SS Ventnor and the significance of its cargo of human remains.

 Liu Shueng spoke with Māori people along the Hokianga coast.
-She was told that the local Te Rarawa, Ngapuhi and Te Roroa iwi (tribes) had stories they had grown up with about human remains washing up on the beaches and being buried in urupa (burial-places).
+She was told that the local Te Rarawa, Ngāpuhi and Te Roroa iwi (tribes) had stories they had grown up with about human remains washing up on the beaches and being buried in urupa (burial-places).

 "I always heard that there were Chinese people buried in different urupa and in the sand dunes and places like that," says Te Rarawa's Paul White.
 "People got told by the old ones don't forget to look after the Chinese people that are buried over there."

 In March 2009, the Māori groups involved invited representatives of the Chinese New Zealand people to meet with them at Matihetihe Marae in Mitimiti.
 Members of the Ventnor Project, the Poon Fah Association (people of Panyu and Hua counties descent), Otago-Southland Branch of the New Zealand Chinese Association and several descendants of Choie Sew Hoy came.
 They were able to acknowledge their tupuna (ancestors) whose remains had been washed up on Mitimiti beach, and "to open relations with the iwi who have cared for the remains of their ancestors since 1902."

 Since then ceremonies have been held to honour the dead.

 During a similar 3-day visit in April 2013, plaques were also erected in Kawarua and Mitimiti to record the gratitude of the Chinese to the Māori who had cared for the remains of their fellow countrymen.